top of page

 Champion: Dr. Richard Milligan

-The Listening & Sharing Project will provide auxiliary services for listening to communities and stakeholders, and for sharing our work and insights with partners, communities, organizations, and other researchers.
+The Listening & Sharing Project (LSP) will provide auxiliary services for listening to communities and stakeholders, and for sharing our work and insights with partners, communities, organizations, and other researchers.
+CSAW's LSP currently resources two initiatives: Labor-Community-Academy and Westside Greenspace.

 Air Quality Monitoring